 Then I wrote my final message on the chalkboard and stuck the hearts all around it, like a frame.
 I found that I had to spritz a light mist of water on the back of the vinyl to get it to stick.
 This was probably because my pieces were small and parts of them overlapped the chalkboard, which wasn’t a shiny-smooth surface.

-It only took a minute or two to create a sweet frame of hearts!
+It only took a minute or two to create a sweet frame of hearts, and I just loved how cheerful and fun it looked.

-My favorite part about this project is that I can replace the hearts with other shapes for other seasons.
-I’ll be sure to share the results with you in the future.
+My favorite part about this project is that I can replace the hearts with other shapes for other seasons, which is exactly what I did for St. Patrick's Day.

 Color me boring, but I love circles!